Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - The encoding result does not exceed the size limit

-If any of these conditions is not met, this snapshot will fail or be skipped.
+If any of these conditions are not met, this snapshot will fail or be skipped.

 shouldRecordCanvas Usage¶